jonahsnider/jonahsnider.com/_posts/2017-9-15-cryptocurrencydrop.md

 <a class="waves-effect waves-light btn" href="https://blockchain.info/charts/market-price">see the graph</a>

 What's happening?
-People are panicing.
+People are panicking.
 China is shutting down *all* Chinese cryptocurrency exchanges.
 This has caused a small group of cryptocurrency investors to say
 <blockquote>Oh no!
 I should sell my coins now before they drop too much!</blockquote>
 Then more people start selling when the price started going down.